-Director: refers to the Director of the Environmental Approvals Branch (EAB) of the MOE.
+Director: refers to the Director of the Environmental Assessment Branch (EAB) of MECP.

 Design Storm: A storm of a magnitude which will generate specified flows given certain conditions.
 This is used as a design standard for protective measures.

 Drop Structures: One, or a series of, erosion resistant steps, constructed across the width of a stream or river.